ddotta/tablexlsx/README.md

 iris %>% toxlsx(path = mypath)
 ```

-:point_right: For more, [see examples gallery in vignette](https://ddotta.github.io/tablexlsx/articles/aa-examples.html) :mag_right:
+:point_right: For more, [see examples gallery in this vignette](https://ddotta.github.io/tablexlsx/articles/aa-examples.html) :mag_right: